top of page

 You Can’t Teach Me If You Can’t Reach Me: Making Connections to Increase Achievement

-While pursuing quality instruction, many disregard the science supporting positive teacher-student connections to achieve that goal.
-This is particularly detrimental when the achievement gap widens because of increased at-risk and traumatized students.
+While pursuing quality instruction, many educators disregard the science supporting positive teacher-student connections, which is particularly detrimental as the achievement gap widens due to an increasing number of at-risk and traumatized students.
 Neuroscience focuses on the brain and its impact on behavior and cognitive functions.
-The Neurosequential model developed by Dr. Bruce Perry and the Sequence of Engagement serves as a guide for educators to understand the importance of reaching students prior to teaching them.
+The Neurosequential Model, developed by Dr. Bruce Perry, alongside the Sequence of Engagement, serves as a guide for educators to understand the importance of reaching students prior to teaching them.

-They are utilized to develop community and manage conflict and tensions by repairing harm and restoring relationships.
-Humans are more likely to make a positive change in their behavior when those in positions of authority do things with them, rather than to them or for them.
-Restorative practices is a field within the social sciences that teaches us how to strengthen relationships between individuals and social connections within communities.
+Restorative practices help develop community and manage conflict and tensions by repairing harm and restoring relationships.
+Humans are more likely to make a positive change in their behavior when those in positions of authority work with them, rather than to them or for them.
+Restorative practices, a field within the social sciences, teaches us how to strengthen relationships between individuals and social connections within communities.

 Relationship-Driven Instruction

-In the quest to ensure data-driven instruction occurs, many educators have lost sight of the importance of positive teacher-student relationships.
-Mistakenly, copious numbers of educators are attempting to obtain educational rigor without possessing an adequate understanding of the necessity for genuine teacher-student relationships.
-Research has proven positive teacher-student relationships promote student academic achievement, such as higher grades and test scores.
+In the quest to ensure data-driven instruction, many educators lose sight of the importance of positive teacher-student relationships.
+Many educators mistakenly try to achieve educational rigor without recognizing the necessity for genuine teacher-student relationships.
+Research has proven that positive teacher-student relationships promote student academic achievement, such as higher grades and test scores.
 Students are more motivated to learn and engage in classroom activities when their teachers genuinely care about their well-being.

 Classroom Management Program (Classroom "Success" Program)

-The Classroom Success Program is a classroom management program for novice teachers.
-The blueprint will equip beginning educators with pertinent knowledge that extends beyond establishing a set of rules to hold students accountable.
-Additionally, it will provide teachers with strategies, evidence-based research, best practices, and a framework for classroom success that supersedes classroom management.
-Implementing a CSP will result in an effective and engaging learning environment.
+The Classroom Success Program is designed for novice teachers and equips them with pertinent knowledge that goes beyond merely establishing rules for student accountability.
+This program provides teachers with strategies, evidence-based research, best practices, and a comprehensive framework for classroom success that transcends traditional classroom management.
+Implementing the CSP will result in an effective and engaging learning environment.

-Schools play a critical role in shaping the future of our society.
-As such, it is of utmost importance that they embrace diversity and prioritize equity over equality.
-Failing to do so can have detrimental consequences for students in the short and long term.
-One of the most common mistakes made by educators is adopting a one-size-fits-all approach to various issues, such as teaching methodologies, assessment techniques, and disciplinary measures.
-While this may seem like a fair and equal approach, it often leads to exclusion and marginalization.
+Schools play a crucial role in shaping the future of our society, making it imperative to embrace diversity and prioritize equity over equality.
+Failing to do so can have detrimental consequences for students both in the short and long term.
+One common mistake educators make is adopting a one-size-fits-all approach to issues such as teaching methodologies, assessment techniques, and disciplinary measures.
+Although this may seem fair, it often leads to exclusion and marginalization.

-When students feel that they do not belong or that their needs are not being met, they become disengaged from learning, leading to higher absenteeism rates, emotional stress, and limited cognitive resources.
+When students feel they do not belong or that their needs are not being met, they disengage from learning, leading to higher absenteeism rates, emotional stress, and limited cognitive resources.
 In this session, participants will learn about the evolving classroom audience, gain strategies to embrace diversity, and effectively include all learners in planned experiences.

-(Certificate in Diversity Equity and Inclusion from Cornell University)
+Certificate in Diversity, Equity, and Inclusion from Cornell University Available

-Social-emotional learning (SEL) teaches students to develop self-awareness, self-control, and interpersonal skills essential for success in school, work, and life.
-An SEL Plan implemented with fidelity will improve academic achievement, reduce negative social behaviors, which will lead to reductions in discipline problems, and assist in creating a positive school climate.
+Social-emotional learning (SEL) teaches students self-awareness, self-control, and interpersonal skills essential for success in school, work, and life.
+An SEL Plan implemented effectively will improve academic achievement, reduce negative social behaviors, and create a positive school climate.
 These plans focus on problem-solving, self-regulation, impulse control, and more.
-SEL has five primary components: self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.
+SEL encompasses five primary components: self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.

-The duration of the program is 26 weeks.
-Faculty/staff receive initial training on SEL implementation, and selected students receive 24 weeks of SEL instruction, mentoring, and monitoring.
+Duration: The program lasts 26 weeks.
+Faculty/staff receive initial training on SEL implementation, while selected students receive 24 weeks of SEL instruction, mentoring, and monitoring.

 Don’t Judge Me Until You Have Lived with Me: Understanding At-risk Students

-A significant obstacle plaguing educators is understanding and motivating African American male students to reach their academic pinnacle.
-Participants engage in a powerful lecture series that educates teachers about the historical and cultural barriers which lead to poor academic performance.
+A significant obstacle plaguing educators is understanding and motivating African-American male students to reach their academic pinnacle.
+Participants engage in a powerful lecture series that educates teachers about the historical and cultural barriers that lead to poor academic performance.
 Learn how empowerment programs, increasing expectations, cultural learning experiences, and a new self-identity can close the achievement gap.

 Mentorship “One Caring Adult Program” (School-wide/System-wide)